Develop a Business Plan

 Attorneys, Accountants, & Other Professionals

-You will need to find a good lawyer, accountant, and other expert assistance to start and run your business.
-Look for professionals with experience in the specific field where you need expertise, and who you trust and work with well.
-For example, consult an accountant with experience working with small business startups and SBIR funding if you are applying for that source of government seed money.
-For business insurance, seek help from an insurance broker.
-For taxes, seek a tax expert.
+You will need a good lawyer, accountant, and other expert assistance to start and run your business.
+Look for professionals with experience in the specific field where you need expertise and whom you trust and work with well.
+For example. . .

 Example: Hiring an Attorney to Protect Intellectual Property